 Prey frequency will be determined based on DNA sequencing results.
 From there we will analyze whether dietary breadth and overlap differed across treatments.

 Educational & Outreach Activities

-I also travel to Innsbruck, Austria to learn how to do molecular techniques in order to determine diet overlap in urban farms and vacant lots in Cleveland.
+I also traveled to Innsbruck, Austria to learn how to do molecular techniques in order to gain skills in determining dietary niche breadth and overlap in urban farms and vacant lots in Cleveland.

 2019: We collaborated with the Cleveland Museum of Natural History to host a day long tour of vacant lots, pocket prairies and urban gardens within Cleveland – “From Blight to Bright: Reimagining vacant land to support people and biodiversity in cities“.
 We rented a bus and brought ~50 participants on a tour of our sites throughout Cleveland.
 At each site, we discussed research findings that the Gardiner Laboratory has yielded over the past 5 years and their importance.The tour then concluded at the museum with four seminar presentations about 1) urban conservation, 2) Summer Sprout gardening initiatives, 3) the process of prairie construction, and the 4) value of urban trees.

 2020: Due to conference coronavirus cancellations, we have not presented research results in person to-date.
 However, I participated in The Ohio State University College of Food and Agriculture Science Poster Competition and won 2nd place presenting my preliminary findings.